 About Poetry@Tech

-Poetry@Tech became a reality in Fall 2002 with the creation of the Margaret T. and Henry C. Bourne, Jr. Chair in Poetry, first held by acclaimed poet Thomas Lux, and The H. Bruce McEver Visiting Chair in Writing, which began in Spring 2001.
+Poetry@Tech became a reality in Fall 2002 with the creation of the Margaret T. and Henry C. Bourne, Jr. Chair in Poetry, first held by acclaimed poet Thomas Lux.

 With visionary gifts to the School of Literature, Media, and Communication, and the Ivan Allen College of Liberal Arts, Henry C. Bourne, Jr. and H. Bruce McEver ensure that in a highly specialized and technological environment, students' aptitudes in the humanities are nurtured and supported as a foundation for life-long learning.

-In addition to poetry classes on campus, current Bourne Chair Ilya Kaminsky and Poetry@Tech Associate Director Travis Denton will bring the finest names in poetry to Atlanta from within Georgia, all over the United States, and abroad, reaching well beyond the traditional notion of what a poem is and well beyond the expected audience for poetry.
+In addition to poetry classes on campus, current Bourne Chair Victoria Chang and Poetry@Tech Associate Director Travis Denton will bring the finest names in poetry to Atlanta from within Georgia, all over the United States, and abroad, reaching well beyond the traditional notion of what a poem is and well beyond the expected audience for poetry.

 For more information about Poetry@Tech, email Travis Denton travis.denton@lmc.gatech.edu.